tomegb/covid-cases-website/README.md

-# covid-cases-website
+# Covid Cases Website
-Website that evaluates the current corona cases and makes them avaible to the public.
+### Website that evaluates the current corona cases and makes them avaible to the public.